adamstac/adamstacoviak.com/_posts/2018-02-22-paying-a-premium-for-co-workers.md

 Clearly this co-working thing and selling you a membership and desk is big business.
 Why not?
 It's a place you can share ideas around craft-beer taps, buy into a utopian vision of community, and hang out for tequila Tuesdays.

 I've never been to a WeWork workspace, but I have been to other co-working spaces like [WELD](http://www.weld.co/) and various places here in Houston.
 I never went so I could be productive with day to day work stuff.
-I went to for the networking and community.
+I went for the networking and community.
 I went to see other people.
 I needed a more clear definition of work/life balance and to get out of the house.

 Like most freelancers, small team startups, or distributed workers -- we tend to work from home for the lifestyle it affords us.
 We love to take 10 minute breaks to hug our kids, go for a walk with our dog, or say hello to our neighbors.
 Sadly though, we don't have co-workers -- not in the conventional sense of the word.
 Sorry, your kids, husband, wife, dog, or neightbor don't qualify as co-workers.